juju/docs/src/en/help-oracle.md

         Do not attempt to associate a `yakkety` image with your account.
 Only use one of the images listed above.

-### Steps to associate images:
+### Steps to associate images

 Sign in to [https://cloud.oracle.com/home][cloudoracle] with your credentials.
 You will need to know your Data Center and Identity Domain.

 1. If you're not on the *Dashboard*, click the `Dashboard` button.
 1. From the Dashboard, click on the green `Create Instance` button.
-1. Select `Compute` from the pop-up windows; you'll come to the Compute screen.
+1. Select `Compute` from the pop-up window; you'll come to the Compute screen.
 1. Select `Marketplace` from the list on the left of your screen.
 1. Search for Ubuntu and click `Select` on an image matching one of those listed above.
 1. Accept the terms of use in the 'Install Marketplace Image' pop-up and click `Install`.